 Beautiful Vietnam in 3 Weeks from Top to Toe

-After a brief return to Ho Chi Minh City, you’ll travel to central Vietnam to visit historical Hoi-An and royal Hue.
+After a brief return to Ho Chi Minh City, you’ll travel to Central Vietnam to visit the historical Hoi An and royal Hue.
 Heading inland you’ll see the largest cave system in the world in Phong Nha Ke Bang National Park and enjoy more stunning karst scenery on a Ha Long Bay cruise.
-Hoi An, Hue, Phong Nha-Ke Bang and Halong Bay are all UNESCO World Heritage-listed and amazing places to visit.
+Hoi An, Hue, Phong Nha-Ke Bang and Ha Long Bay are all UNESCO World Heritage-listed and amazing places to visit.

-Your 3 weeks in Vietnam end in the capital Hanoi, with its rich, vibrant culture and centuries-old architecture.
+This 3 weeks in Vietnam itinerary ends in the capital Hanoi, with its rich, vibrant culture and centuries-old architecture.
 With a mix of Southeast Asian, Chinese and French influences travelling in Vietnam is a fascinating experience.
-This trip is varied and packs a lot into 3 weeks in Vietnam.
-I’ve included alternatives and optional extras for those who have more time to spend.
-You could easily stretch this Vietnam itinerary to 4 or 5 weeks.

 Disclosure: This article contains some affiliate links.
 If you make a booking through a link on this page I may receive a small commission.
 There is no extra cost to you and it helps keep this website running.
 I appreciate your support!

-Book flights to arrive in Ho Chi Minh City & leave from Hanoi (or do this trip in reverse).
+Book your flights so that you fly into Ho Chi Minh City & leave Vietnam from Hanoi.
+Alternatively, you can do this 3 weeks in Vietnam itinerary in reverse.

-Buses and trains can be booked online with 12Go Asia
+Trains, buses and ferries can be booked in advance online with 12Go Asia

-Arrive in bustling Ho Chi Minh City and spend the day getting your bearings and a taste for fascinating Vietnam.
+Arrive in bustling Ho Chi Minh City and spend the day getting your bearings in fascinating Vietnam.

 Where to stay in Ho Chi Minh City